qishan233/copy-path-with-line-number/README.md

 ### 0.0.7

-Remove gif images from repository to reduce this size of this extension and update the README.md
+Remove gif images from repository to reduce this size of this extension.

 ### 0.0.6